 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Brucea javanica oil emulsion (BJOE) is a widely used drug against various cancers.
-However, its anti-cancer effect and the potential as a radiosensitizer have not been explored in esophageal cancer.
-In this study, BJOE showed a reliable inhibitory effect on growth, migration and invasion of esophageal cancerous cells.
-And it was demonstrated that the BJOE could be used as a radiosensitizer to promote the apoptosis in esophageal cancerous cells via cyclin D1-CDK4/6 axis.
+However, its anti-cancer effect and potential as a radiosensitizer have not been explored in esophageal cancer.
+In this study, BJOE reliably inhibited growth, migration, and invasion of esophageal cancerous cells.
+It was demonstrated that BJOE could be used as a radiosensitizer to promote the apoptosis in esophageal cancerous cells via the cyclin D1-cyclin-dependent kinase 4/6 axis.

 Qiu ZH, Zhang WW, Zhang HH, Jiao GH.
 Brucea javanica oil emulsion improves the effect of radiotherapy on esophageal cancer cells by inhibiting cyclin D1-CDK4/6 axis.
 World J Gastroenterol 2019; In press

 INTRODUCTION